 Generally, the following framework applies to digital teaching:

 If courses are held online, "live" elements may only be recorded if all participants agree.
 This should be checked at the beginning of a lecture (that involves discussion).
 There is no such thing as a "right" to record.
 However, it is recommended to do so.
 Lecturers can decide if they make such recordings generally available in the Lernraum (not elsewhere) or only in exceptional cases, for example if a student falls ill.

 In general, online courses can not be compulsory for students.
-However, with internships and seminars the situation is different.
+However, with practical courses/ internships and seminars the situation is different.
 If the internship or seminar takes place digitally, but "live" at the time scheduled in the timetable, the participants are obliged to attend (digitally).
-Appropriate consideration must be allowed for technical (connection) problems and corona-related difficulties.
+Appropriate consideration must be allowed for technical (connection) problems and Corona-related difficulties.

 The "Corona Statutes" form the framework for teaching and exams in the summer semester of 2020.
 The Vice-President for Studies and Teaching will answer general questions on this subject; specific questions should be addressed to the respective Chair of the Examination Committee of your department.

 Information on the subject of examinations can be found in a separate section on this page.

 The ZDL (Center for Digital Teaching ) advises and supports lecturers/ teachers and members of all departments with the implementation of digitally supported forms of teaching/learning from a technical and didactic point of view in the context of face-to-face and online studies (VFH).
 The offers include teaching impulses, training courses and workshops as well as individual (media-) didactical consulting and coaching for lecturers as well as support in media and video production.

 Please inform yourself in the Lernraumkurs " Zentrum Digitale Lehre" and during open, digital office hours every Monday at 09:00 and every Wednesday at 13:00.